Videon Cablesystems

 Videon Cablesystems (also Videon Cable-TV or Metro Videon Community Antenna Television Inc.) was a Canadian cable television service in Manitoba, Alberta, and for a short period, northwest Ontario.
 The company was owned by Moffat Communications Ltd. and Randall L. Moffat was its president.

 Winnipeg Videon Inc. served Winnipeg on the west side of the Red River from August 14, 1968, until 2002.

-In 2001, the Moffat family sold Videon Cable-TV Inc. to SHAW Cable of Calgary, Alberta.
+In 2001, the Moffat family sold Videon Cable-TV Inc. to Shaw Cable of Calgary, Alberta.
+Shaw itself was acquired by Rogers Communications in 2023.

 History

 The origins of Videon date back to October 1959, when original General Manager Claude Boucher applied to the Lakehead Public Utilities Board in Port Arthur, Ontario (now Thunder Bay) to provide cable television service to the town through the new company Lakehead Videon.

 Metro Videon Community Antenna Television Inc. was formed "quietly" in 1962, after three additional television signals—CBWFT, KCND, and CJAY, started broadcasting in 1960.

 The initial partners were Randy Moffat, owner of CKY (radio); Ralph Misener, owner of CJAY Channel 7 television; Famous Players theatres, owner of several cable TV systems including the one at Thunder Bay, Ontario; and Claude Boucher, Videon's first general manager.
 They expanded service to Pinawa, Manitoba before approaching the federal Department of Transport for a license to operate in Winnipeg.

 Metro Videon had waited to apply for a cable-TV license because the Department had "frozen" new applications for community antenna (CATV) companies to serve towns and cities so they could draw up regulations for this type of service.
 But yet at the same time, the company was so confident that everything would work out, that prior to the announcement of the service, they pre-purchased and installed large amounts of coaxial cable underground in parts of Tuxedo, Fort Garry, and Assiniboia.
 They paid a rental rate of 60 cents per 100 feet of coax. to Manitoba Telephone System (MTS).
 This saved Videon money because MTS was placing their telephone cables underground at the same time.

 Preliminary negotiations with MTS for use of telephone poles and underground right-of-way to string coaxial cable through the western half of metropolitan Winnipeg went from 1963 to 1967.
 Later in the year, Videon had started to construct the headend and cable TV infrastructure.
 Videon had hoped to include the suburbs east of the Red River, but this fell to another company, Greater Winnipeg Cablevision.
 The new cable company announced that they would charge $10 to connect to their service, and $5 per month to subscribe to the signals.
 This low fee remained much in effect until the advent of Canadian pay television in 1983.